mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Harmonizing external contributions with the rest of mantid (e.g. PSI subpackage) [#12630](https://github.com/mantidproject/mantid/issues/12630) (Pete/Michael W)
 1. all systemtests at least work on one platform [skipped system tests](http://developer.mantidproject.org/systemtests/) [#12615](https://github.com/mantidproject/mantid/issues/12615) (Pete)
    1. Design document for next iteration of testing (splitting small and big system tests, select where they run) - Pete
+1. Estimate time require to move from qwt5 -> qwt6 (results in TSC report) 1093777. radon as a job in static analysis tab